 The cause of Hodgkin lymphoma is unknown, although infection with the Epstein-Barr virus may play a role in the development of the cancer in approximately 30% of children and teens.
+This is the virus that causes mononucleosis or “mono.”
 People with immune system problems also have a higher risk of developing Hodgkin lymphoma.
 This group includes:

 Children who are taking drugs that suppress the immune system following an organ transplant

 The next section in this guide is Symptoms and Signs and it explains what body changes or medical problems this disease can cause.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.